What to Do Before Your Equine Photo Shoot

 Bathe your horse a day or two before your session, then use a light sheet and neck slinky to help keep him clean.

-You may also bathe your horse the same day as your photo shoot, just make sure you leave time to dry completely.
+You may also bathe your horse the same day as your photo shoot, just make sure you leave enough time for him to dry completely.

 5. Bring Out the Show Sheen